 and \beq \E_t[\lvert \theta_\delta(s,z)-\theta_\delta(s',z)\rvert^r]^{1/r}\leq C_t(z)T^{2H_\delta}.\eeq \item The three roughness parameters $H$, $H_\ga$ and $H_\delta$ satisfy the relations \beq H_\ga > H-(\tfrac2q-1)(\tfrac12-H)\qquad\text{and}\qquad H_\delta > H-(\tfrac2r-1)[(\tfrac12-H)\wedge \tfrac14].\eeq \eenu \eass

 Several comments are in order regarding Assumption \ref{ass:B}.
-First, the constants $q$ and $r$ are upper bounds on the degree of activity of the finite and infinite variation jump components, respectively, of $x$.
-Second, the constant $H_\ga$ can be viewed as a bound on the smoothness in time of the ``big'' jump size function $\ga$.
-Unlike the processes $\si$ and $\delta$, we do not model explicitly the dynamics of $\ga$ but only provide a bound for its smoothness in Assumption~\ref{ass:B}-4.
+Part 1 imposes finite moments of order up to $2$, conditionally on $\calf_t$, on all coefficients in the model.
+Part 2 requires some of these coefficients to be no rougher than volatility (in an $L^2$-sense).
+Part 3 and 4 introduce similar moment and regularity conditions on various jump-related coefficients, where the constants $q$ and $r$ are upper bounds on the degree of activity of the finite and infinite variation jump components, respectively, of $x$.
+The constant $H_\ga$ can be viewed as a bound on the smoothness in time of the ``big'' jump size function $\ga$.
+Unlike the processes $\si$ and $\delta$, we do not model explicitly the dynamics of $\ga$ but only provide a bound for its smoothness.
 Both jumps in $\ga$ and rough components driven by Brownian motions, like the ones in $\si$ and $\delta$, will determine the value of $H_\ga$.
 The reason for treating $\si$ and $\delta$ on one hand and $\ga$ on the other hand differently is that for the same degree of smoothness in expectation of these processes, the contribution in the higher-order expansion of the characteristic function due to $\ga$ will be dominated by that of $\si$ and $\delta$.
-Finally, the restriction in Assumption~\ref{ass:B} puts a lower bound on $H_\delta$ and $H_\ga$ (higher values of these parameters correspond to smoother paths), which are chosen in such a way that the variation of $\ga$ and certain components of the dynamics of $\delta$ can be neglected in the asymptotic expansion.
+Finally, part 5 in Assumption~\ref{ass:B} puts a lower bound on $H_\delta$ and $H_\ga$ (higher values of these parameters correspond to smoother paths), which are chosen in such a way that the variation of $\ga$ and certain components of the dynamics of $\delta$ can be neglected in the asymptotic expansion.